The Garden Route

 The route is not just a road trip – it’s an immersive experience in one of the most beautiful and biologically rich regions in the world.

-The exact boundaries of the Garden Route vary.
+The exact boundaries of the Garden Route are subject to variation.
 Generally, it is understood to stretch from Mossel Bay, in the Western Cape, to Storms River at the border of the Eastern Cape.
 It covers about 300 km.
 Inland, it reaches as far north as Oudtshoorn and the Swartberg Mountain Range.
 However, the route can begin as far West as Witsand.
 The region includes dramatic coastlines, dense forests, winding rivers, rugged mountains, and peaceful beaches.

 Towns and villages along the way include: